nextcloud/app_api/docs/DeployConfigurations.rst

 .. warning::

-	The administrator is responsible for the security actions taken to configure the Docker daemon connected to Nextcloud.
+	The administrator is responsible for the security actions taken to configure the Docker daemon connected to the Nextcloud instance.

+	These schemes are only examples of possible configurations.

-	We recommend that you use the `AppAPI Docker Socket Proxy <https://github.com/cloud-py-api/docker-socket-proxy>`_ as the Deploy Daemon, it has stringent security rules and is easy to configure, `like in AIO <#nextcloud-in-docker-aio-all-in-one>`_.
+	We recommend that you use the `AppAPI Docker Socket Proxy <https://github.com/cloud-py-api/docker-socket-proxy>`_ or `AIO Docker Socket Proxy <#nextcloud-in-docker-aio-all-in-one>`_ container.

 There are several Docker Daemon Deploy configurations (example schemes):